 10. Ut Streekie

 You can also buy separate products or put together a nice Frisian package.
 If you are looking for a souvenir, you will find both Frisian and Dutch souvenirs here.
 Nice to give away or to keep as a memory of your Elevencitytour!
-Ut Streekie can be found in 3 of the 11 cities.
-Besides Franeker you will also find them in Leeuwarden and Dokkum.
-See the website for the possibilities and locations.
+Ut Streekie can be found in 2 of the 11 cities.
+Besides Franeker you will also find them in Leeuwarden.
 The address in Franeker is Raadhuisplein 11.